mttschltz/kittythinks/content/william-j-bernstein-the-investors-manifesto.md

 # *CH.
 I - A Brief History of Financial Time*

-Bernstein starts out with a handy list for the successful investor.
+Bernstein starts out with a handy list of what makes a successful investor.

 - Interest in the process
 - The ability to do math beyond primary school level (probability and statistics)